vidjil/vidjil/doc/locus.md

 Vidjil is an open-source platform for the analysis of high-throughput sequencing data from lymphocytes.
-It was designed to detect all the common V(D)J recombinations, even the incomplete/special recombinations occuring during the hematopoeisis -- such recombinations systems are denoted with a `+`.
+It was designed to detect all the common V(D)J recombinations, even the incomplete/special recombinations occurring during the hematopoeisis -- such recombinations systems are denoted with a `+`.

 In particular, Vidjil-algo detects all the human recombinations